wy000000/BitcoinSVCryptor/README.md

 # BitcoinSVCryptor
-BitcoinSVCryptor integrates bitcoin private/public keys with serval encrypt methods, including ECDSA, ECC, ECDH and AES.
+BitcoinSVCryptor integrates bitcoin private/public keys with serval encryption methods, including ECDSA, ECC, ECDH and AES.
 IBE is in the plan for future version.

 Open BSV License.